poldham/covidlens/README.md

 The COVID-19 Lens package makes

-The goal of covid19lens dataset package is to make the [Lens Patent Collection of Covid-19 patents](https://about.lens.org/covid-19/) created by Osmat Jefferson and the Lens team available to the R and wider patent analytics community.
+The goal of covidlens dataset package is to make the [Lens Patent Collection of Covid-19 patents](https://about.lens.org/covid-19/) created by Osmat Jefferson and the Lens team available to the R and wider patent analytics community.